 Today I listened to the YKK soundtrack and rode to the coast to watch the sunset - the sky was amazing.
 Many people from the local village were there, and some travellers had even come to watch!

-http://imgur.com/a/2kqxHOn the way back, a butterfly splatted on my visor.
-I didn't even realise butterflies
+On the way back, a butterfly splatted on my visor.
+I didn't even realise butterflies could splat.

 743 Name: Anonymous : 2015-07-20 02:35